modm-ext/docker-modm-build/README.md

-# docker-xpcc-build-arm
+# docker-xpcc-build
-Docker container for building xpcc for ARM
+Docker container for building xpcc for ARM Cortex-M and Atmel AVR8 targets.